When to Use Audio Description on Your Content

 Can I create my own audio description?

-Audio description is often necessary, but there are a couple best practices for inclusive media production that content creators can use to minimize (or altogether eliminate) the need for added descriptions in the post-production stage.
+Suppose you do decide to create your own AD tracks.
+In that case, there are a couple of best practices for inclusive media production that content creators can use to minimize (or altogether eliminate) the need for added descriptions in the post-production stage.

 Verbally convey visual information

 Anticipating the needs of blind and low-vision users during the content creation/recording phase is the best way to naturally incorporate descriptions.
-For example, it’s common to reference on-screen elements during lectures and presentations – rather than saying “as you can see,” it’s best practice to briefly outline the general function of the graphic, chart, or image.
+For example, it’s common to reference on-screen elements during lectures and presentations – rather than saying “as you can see,” briefly outline the general function of the graphic, chart, or image instead.

 The chart shows two lines moving upward, resulting in a 15% increase.